The Ultimate Guide to Trading Card Grading

 Understanding The Grading Scale

-1 (Poor): Significant damage, creasing, major wear.
+1 (Poor): Significant damage, creasing.

-2 (Fair): Heavy wear, but still recognizable.
+2 (Fair): Heavy wear, still identifiable.

-3 (Good): Noticeable wear, some creasing, rounded corners.
+3 (Good): Noticeable wear, minor creasing.

-4 (Very Good): Moderate wear, minor creasing, slightly rounded corners.
+4 (Very Good): Moderate wear, slight creasing.

-6 (Excellent): Light wear, minor flaws, good eye appeal.
+6 (Excellent): Light wear with moderate appeal.

-7 (Near Mint): Slight wear, minor imperfections, still looks great.
+7 (Near Mint): Slight imperfections, great appearance.

-9.5 (Gem Mint+): A step above Mint, nearly flawless.
+9.5 (Gem Mint+): Nearly flawless.

-10 (Gem Mint): Perfect condition, no visible flaws.
+10 (Gem Mint): Perfect condition.

 Impact Of Sub-Grades